-Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact a) Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated? b) Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment?

-a) Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated?
+Si otentially ignificant Impact Less Than Significant Impact No Impact a) Would the project increase the neighborhood and regional part facilities such that substantial p the facility would occur or be ac ks or other recreational hysical deterioration of \boxtimes b) Does the project include recreating require the construction or expansion of the construction or expansion the environment? ansion of recreational a) Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated?